RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/robotics-project-guide/choose-a-sim.md

 - **Operating System Compatibility**: What platforms does the simulator support (e.g., Windows, macOS, Linux)?
 - **Visualization Requirements**: Do you need photorealistic rendering for tasks like computer vision?
 Even when you use computer vision, the chances are that you wouldn't need photorealistic rendering.
 As long as the simulator can render the environment to a certain standard for object detection, it should suffice.

+## Determining the Right Simulator for Your Project

+Before selecting a simulator, consider the following criteria:

+### 1. Ecosystem and Compatibility
+* **Integration with Middleware:** Does your project utilize the Robot Operating System (ROS)?
+Some simulators provide native integration (like Gazebo), which reduces latency and setup complexity.
+Ensure the simulator supports the specific distribution (e.g. Noetic, Humble, etc.) you are using.
+* **Operating System Support:** Platform compatibility is essential.
+Most high-fidelity simulators are optimized strictly for Linux, while others (like Unity or Unreal Engine) may offer better support for Windows or macOS.
+* **Language and Library Support:** Ensure the simulator’s API matches your team's expertise and is compatible with your machine learning libraries and CUDA versions.
+For example, most modern GPUs require newer drivers only available on higher versions of Ubuntu.
+However, upgrading the OS often locks out older ROS versions, which in turn can render any hardware dependent on those legacy versions unusable.

+### 2. Physical and Visual Fidelity
+* **Physics Requirements:** Determine the level of contact friction and articulated dynamics required.
+For reinforcement learning or complex manipulation, high-fidelity engines like MuJoCo or PhysX are preferred.
+For simple navigation, a low-fidelity engine or a pure visualizer like RViz may suffice, saving significant compute resources.
+* **Visualization and Rendering:** If your project involves computer vision, evaluate the rendering engine.
+While object detection often only requires standard 3D rendering, tasks involving light-sensitive sensors or photorealistic sim-to-real transfer may require ray-tracing capabilities provided by platforms like NVIDIA Isaac Sim or Unity.
+* **Customizability:** Evaluate the ease of importing custom robot models (via URDF, MJCF, or USD) and procedurally generating environments.
+If you are developing unique hardware, the ability to accurately model its mass properties and joint limits is a non-negotiable requirement.

+**Pro-Tip: **You can often circumvent these version mismatches by using Docker containers to run legacy ROS environments on a modern host OS, or by manually installing mainline kernels to support new hardware on older Ubuntu builds.
+However, the downside is added complexity: both of these may introduce networking issues, GUI X11 forwarding, overhead in GPU passthrough, real-time kernel issues, etc.

+### 3. Sustainability and Maintenance
+* **Software Health and EOL:** For production environments, integrating simulators that lack updates for modern operating systems or hardware architectures may lead to technical dead-ends.
+Prioritize software that has reached a stable version and has not been flagged for **End-of-Life (EOL)**.
+* **Community and Support:** Check the commit history and issue resolution rate on open-source repositories.
+A simulator with an active community and transparent roadmap is typically easier to use/debug.
+* **Budget and Licensing:** For paid software, account for the total cost of ownership.
+While many tools are open-source, some require proprietary licenses for commercial use or high-performance cloud compute credits to run at scale.

 ## Simulators for Robotics

 We first go over some popular simulators tailored for robotics applications.